<?xml version="1.0" encoding="UTF-8"?>

 ache and money enough can get triple the glow, the pound,<br />

-the flesh, the ounce add up every week, weighing down.<br />
+the flesh, the ounce add up every week, you know, weighing down,<br />

 C-cups runneth over to nursery wants ten more<br />